 What is Being on Purpose?

-recovery and beyond) who want to make the positive changes necessary to develop
+focus is on helping them make the positive changes necessary to develop the motivation,

-and applied neuroscience to build emotional resilience, alongside the practice of
+applied neuroscience to build emotional resilience, alongside the practice of mindfulness

-mindfulness to sustain recovery.
-There is a growing body of evidence from the
+to sustain recovery.
+There is a growing body of evidence from the research into recovery

 The Being on Purpose Courses